Applying For Financial Aid

 - Utica University has established no deadline or priority date for the FAFSA to be completed.
 Applicants may file on a rolling basis.

 - Prospective students will receive notification of their financial aid award package two weeks after being accepted into Utica University and filing the FAFSA.

 - Family size

-- Number of students in your family attending college
+- Number of students in your family attending university

 The FAFSA determines your Expected Family Contribution (EFC) and the maximum amount of federal aid you can receive.
-This information is provided to your financial aid counselor at UC, who will look into other sources of assistance available through the College, including:
+This information is provided to your financial aid counselor at Utica, who will look into other sources of assistance available through the University, including:

 - Federal, State and Institutional Grants